Pipeline Manager

 Building and running

-• regular web application that is designated to communicate and cooperate with an external application (like Kenning).
+- a regular web application designed to communicate and cooperate with an external application (like Kenning)

 Static HTML application

-To build Pipeline Manager as a static HTML application, in the root directory run:
+To build Pipeline Manager as a static HTML application, run the following in the root directory:

 ./build static-html